Makio64/christmasxp2015/README.md

 - if you wish a special day, thanks to let us know.

 ##### When its approve:
-- you'll receive a mail witch indicate you witch day your experiment will be on christmasxp.
+- you'll receive a mail which indicate you which day your experiment will be on christmasxp.

 Nb: Due to the limited number of place and to keep the savour of christmas experiments, only the top experiments will be feature everyday.